 A great pleasure of Elinor's 22 years as a library administrator was hosting the writers, illustrators and storytellers who toured Newfoundland during the TD Canadian Children's Book Week Tour, from its inception to the present.
 She was selected for the tour in 2003 and told stories in Montreal and the Eastern townships.

 She was webmaster for Storytellers of Canada/Conteurs du Canada for more than 12 years, and served on its executive in several capacities.
-In 2015, she received the Storytellers of Canada/Conteurs du Canada's "Storykeeper Award", and in 2019 returned to the SC-CC Board as a director, and is President for 2020-21 as well as helping to create a new website to be launched in 2021.
+In 2015, she received the Storytellers of Canada/Conteurs du Canada's "Storykeeper Award", and in 2019 returned to the SC-CC Board as a director, and served as President for 2020-22 and is still involved in the creation of new website.